OmkarPathak/omkarpathak.github.io/about.md

 ---

 <p class="message scroll-effect" style="margin-bottom: 20px;">
   Hey there!
 Welcome to my small space on the web.
 I am Omkar Pathak, a computer geek and a Python aficionado.
 I love to code.
 Huge fan of open source software and an active contributor on GitHub.
 Other than programming, I love to sketch and read Agatha Christie's novels.
 When I am not coding, you can find me on Quora and Medium.
-I have also started taking an active interest in [photography](/photography/) lately.
+I have also started taking an active interest in <a href="/photography/">photography</a> lately.
 </p>

 <div class="scroll-effect">